-It is the first study of its kind to measure whether workplace factors affects a woman’s biological capacity to have a baby, according to this report.
+It is the first study of its kind to measure whether workplace factors affect a woman’s biological capacity to have a baby, according to this report.
 The researchers looked at indicators of “ovarian reserve” in 473 women attending one fertility clinic.
-The “reserve” refers to a woman’s number of remaining eggs and level of follicle stimulating hormone (FSH).
+The “reserve” refers to a woman’s number of remaining eggs and level of follicle-stimulating hormone (FSH).
 The FSH rises as a woman grows older and represents dwindling fertility.

 Women with physically exerting jobs, who went in for IVF, had a low total reserve of eggs.
 Moreover, they had fewer mature eggs.
 A similar pattern was found in women who had late night shifts or rotating shifts.

 But then, are these the only factors that affect fertility in a woman?
 According to Dr Dwivedee, “Age is the single most important factor.
 Subfertility is directly proportional to the age of the mother at conception.
 Apart from that, smoking, alcoholism, weight gain, cancer therapy, and certain childhood diseases can be responsible for fertility issues in women.”